Gabriel Mikina

-Gabriel Mikina (born May 5, 2001) is a Canadian soccer player who plays for St. Louis City 2 in MLS Next Pro.
+Gabriel Noah Mikina (born May 5, 2001) is a Canadian soccer player who plays for Toronto FC II in MLS Next Pro.

+Early life

+Mikina is of Polish descent.
+In 2019, he played with the youth teams of Rakow Czestochowa and Stal Rzeszów.

 College career

 In 2020, Mikina began attending Niagara University, where he played for the men's soccer team.
 On March 28, 2021, he scored his first collegiate goal in a victory over the Canisius Golden Griffins.
 In 2021, he was named to the MAAC All-Academic Team.
 After playing as a midfielder in his first to seasons, he transitioned to centre-back for the 2022 season.
 In his junior season in 2022, he was twice named the MAAC Offensive Player of the Week in October, and was once again named to the All-Academic Team.

 In 2023, he transferred to Syracuse University to play for the men's soccer team for his senior season.
 At the end of the season, he was named to the All-ACC Academic Team, Academic All-District Team, and the Academic All-America Third Team.